allegro/allegro.tech/_posts/2016-01-03-microservices-and-macro-mistakes.md

 sale (e.g. VAT rate) will force suitable changes in marketing content.
 On the other hand, entering information about e.g. video content has no value from the point of view of warehouse business logic.
 As you can see, the very definition of a product is different in every context thus each context should include suitable information.
-As a result, you will have coherent and independent contexts and it will be easier to implement any changes as the works will involve one domain only.
+Proper solution should have coherent and independent contexts and it will be easier to implement any changes as the works will involve one domain only.